Praxair TAFA 8200 Advanced HP/HVOF Gun

 Praxair Surface Technologies has introduced a unique 3-port powder feed system for the TAFA Model 5220 and 8200 HP/HVOF® guns.
 The new 3-way splitter and 3-port interconnectors allow a more balanced powder distribution to the powder injection ports.
 This allows for more consistent coating quality and reduced barrel wear.
 With the improved powder introduction into the flame, the overall target “spot” size on the coating substrate is reduced thus improving target efficiency.

 3-Port Powder Injection System

-This 3-port powder injection system reduces the powder buildup and wear in the barrel.
+This 3-port powder injection system reduces the powder buildup and wears in the barrel.
 This powder injection design allows for a more balanced and consistent introduction of powder into the supersonic gas stream with less powder near the edges of the flame.
 This leads to better target efficiency by having a more concentrated spray “spot” with slightly higher deposit efficiency.
-These benefits allow for longer run times, reduced barrel replacement and lowers maintenance shutdown requirements.
+These benefits allow for longer run times, reduced barrel replacement, and lowers maintenance shutdown requirements.

 The Praxair Surface Technologies TAFA Model 5220 and 8200 guns are the heart of the JP-5000® and JP-8000TM HP/HVOF® systems.
 These elegantly simple and effective designs produce coatings of the highest qualities.

 Of critical importance to both guns is powder injection into the flame at the Interconnector located at the low-pressure region after the converging/diverging combustion chamber nozzle.
 Proper powder distribution to the powder injection ports is important for minimizing barrel wear as well as producing consistent coating quality.
 In order for the Interconnector to perform properly, the powder must be supplied to the powder injector ports in as equal distribution as possible.